dominicgan/dominicgan.github.io/_posts/2015-04-01-Swimfast-The-Swim-Lab.markdown

 4. ordered
 5. list

-Corporate website for NPE Print Communication.
-WordPress CMS, design built on the Avada theme framework.
+Corporate websites for Swimfast & The Swim Lab, swimming schools based in Singapore.

-Designed and developed the website in Wordpress using a template engine.
+Designed in Photoshop, implemented with Wordpress & Avada template framework.